-Personally Identifiable Information (or “PII”) is data that could be used to determine the actual identity, and contact, of a specific living person.
+Personally Identifiable Information (or “PII”) is data that could be used to contact and determine the actual identity of a specific living person.

 Click on the following header titles to skip to that section of the article:

-Examples of prohibited PII include, but are not limited to:
+Categories of PII data vary by jurisdiction.
+Some examples of Prohibited PII include but are not limited to: